Developments in Karachi: Bahria Town Karachi

 Bahria Town Karachi is a privately owned gated neighbourhood under-construction by the Bahria Town Group since 2015.
-The project is 25km in length and 10km in width.
+The project is 25 km in length and 10 km in width.
 It consists of 58 precincts.
 The town has food streets, mosques, hospitals, educational institutions, a stadium, a zoo, highrise buildings, parks, monuments, recreational areas and much more.
 It is a hot location for real estate investors and a picnic spot for families.
 The Grand Mosque of Bahria Town would be the 3rd largest in the world and largest in Pakistan once completed.
 The Rafi cricket stadium in Bahria Town would be largest cricket stadium in Pakistan once completed.

 Crescent Bay

 Crescent Bay by EMAAR is a 108-acre (440,000 m2) under-construction upscale mixed-use oceanfront development.
 It is one of the biggest projects in Karachi.

 The development will contain a series of highrise towers for residential and commercial use, a shopping centre, a five-star beachfront hotel and an Iconic tower located in the heart of the project.
 The development includes approximately 4,000 residential apartments.
 Launched on May 31, 2006, when completed this would be the first development with a private beach and the first built on reclaimed land.